AnMarlen/Swiss-national-licences-preprocessing/README.md

 These variables should be changed in any case:

 [Institution]
-list of name variants of Swiss higher education institution, names that consists of more than one word need to be written in parantheses, seperator is "|" example names = ZHAW|"Zurich University of Applied Sciences"|"Zürcher Hochschule für Angewandte Wissenschaften"
+list of name variants of Swiss higher education institution, names that consist of more than one word need to be written in parentheses, separator is "|" example names = ZHAW|"Zurich University of Applied Sciences"|"Zürcher Hochschule für Angewandte Wissenschaften"